mariuszmatusiak/CV_Templates/README.md

     - `img/` - a directory to store Applicant's photos (optional, check hiring preferences in your field and location)
 - `.vscode/` - a directory with handy VS Code configuration files.

+You are free to add your own folder with another LaTeX template.
+Using commands defined in `data/*.tex` files shall speed-up filling up the new document.

 ## Prerequisites

 - installed LaTeX distribution